Rainy Weather Forecast For Balcohistan - UrduPoint

 The Met office has forecast rainy weather in most parts of Balochistan during next 24 hours

-QUETTA, (UrduPoint / Pakistan Point News - 4th Jan, 2022 ) :The Met office has forecast rainy weather in most parts of Balochistan during next 24 hours.

-While snowfall predicted for hilly areas including Ziarat, Killa Saifullah, Killa Abdullah, Quetta, Pishin and Zhob District.
-Moderate to heavy down pour generate flash flood in Gwadar, Awaran, Kech, Panjgur, Lasbella, Surab, Harnai Khuzdar and its surrounding areas.
+QUETTA, (UrduPoint / Pakistan Point News - 6th Jan, 2022 ) :The Met office has forecast rainy weather in most parts of Balochistan during next 24 hours.
+While moderate to heavy snowfall predicted for hilly areas including Ziarat, Killa Saifullah, Killa Abdullah, Quetta, Mastung, Surab Kalat, Harnai,Pishin and Zhob districts.

-The Met office also requested that all the authorities concerned to remain alert during the period of rain and snowfalls areas of the province.
+The Met office also requested that all concerned authorities to remain alert during the period of rain and snowfalls areas of the province.

-According to the Met Office, the minimum temperature in Quetta was recorded at 6.5 degrees centigrade and -0.9 degrees centigrade in Ziarat.
+According to the Met Office, the minimum temperature in Quetta was recorded at 1.5 degrees centigrade and -06.0 degrees centigrade in Ziarat on Thursday.

-Rain received in Barkhan, Dalbandin, Gawadar, Kalat, Khuzdar, Nokkundi, Panjgur, Quetta, Sibbi, Turbat, Ormara, Uthal, Usta Muhammad, Uthal, Muslim Bagh, pishin and Ziarat districts.
+Mainly cloudy to rainy weather is expected in Central, Northern, North western, Eastern and Southern parts of the province with isolated heavy falls/thunderstorms associated with strong winds in central, Northern and North western parts of the